Canon MP730 Printer Waste Ink Tank Full Resolution

 Also be sure to follow the safety precautions in the document

-NOTE: Before I took the printer apart I had tried 1) using the Canon software to deep clean the print heads multiple times, 2) taken out and cleaned the print head manually, 3) changed the ink cartridges, 4) put in a whole new Canon print head (QY6-0064) with new Canon ink cartridges.
-When these efforts didn't work I took the more drastic action of taking the printer apart and replacing the purge unit (QG4-0279-000) with one ordered via overnight mail from Canon (1-800-481-2569 9-7pm M-F as of 09/10/2008).
-Thus before you start this project make sure you have done 1-4 above.
+NOTE: Before I took the printer apart I had tried 1) using the Canon software to deep clean the print heads multiple times, 2) taken out and cleaned the print head manually, 3) changed the ink cartridges, 4) put in a whole new Canon print head (QY6-0064) with new Canon ink cartridges (NOTE: As of October 2013 print heads for the mp730 are no longer available from Canon however there are new and refurbished printheads available on ebay).
+When these efforts didn't work I took the more drastic action of taking the printer apart and replacing the purge unit (QG4-0279-000) with one ordered via overnight mail from Canon (1-800-828-4040 9-7pm M-F as of 10/28/13 (NOTE: When I checked in October 2013 this part was no longer available from Canon).
+Thus you should follow the instructions below for the Purge Unit Disassembly and Assembly.)
+Before you start this project make sure you have done 1-4 above.

 Oh yes, there is really no "ink tank", it would be easier if there were.